 - The site looks like the actual site.
 However, it's a fake—a spoof of the real thing.

-- In a hurry to change their password they no longer are thinking clearly.
-They enter their user ID and password to log in.
+- In a hurry to change their password, they no longer are thinking clearly, and they enter their user ID and password to log in.